-Pre-Assessment: Teachers use pre-assessment at the beginning of each unit of inquiry to discover what the students already know and can do, and use that information to determine the next best steps in teaching and learning.
+Pre-Assessment - assessment for learning : Teachers use pre-assessment at the beginning of each unit of inquiry to discover what the students already know and can do, and use that information to determine the next best steps in teaching and learning.

-Formative Assessment: Formative assessment is ongoing assessment interwoven within each unit of inquiry.
+Formative Assessment assessment for learning: Formative assessment is ongoing assessment interwoven within each unit of inquiry.
 Formative assessment and teaching are directly linked; neither can function effectively or purposefully without the other.
 Formative assessment provides both students and teachers with regular feedback regarding student understanding and use of knowledge, concepts and skills.
+It calls out points of progress and achievement, identifies areas for further improvement and highlights the skills being appropriated in the process. formatives can take on many different forms.

-Summative Assessment: Summative assessment is an opportunity for students to demonstrate what has been learned through the unit of inquiry.
-Summative assessments take place at the end of each unit of inquiry and show the sum of the student's understanding of the unit's central idea, including one or more of the following: acquisition of data, synthesis of information, application of knowledge and processes.
+Summative Assessment - assessment of learning: Summative assessment is an opportunity for students to demonstrate what has been learned through the unit of inquiry.
+Summative assessments take place at the end of each unit of inquiry and show the sum of the student's understanding of the unit's central idea, including one or more of the following: knowledge and understanding of information, application and analysis of knowledge enabling a synthesis of information and ability to draw conclusions appropriate to their stage of development.